akrogv/exploracio-ml-python/Session_Based_Recommendation/research/first_contact.md

 ### Initial Queries

-- We want to answer if its possible for a product to appear in any event type other than a 'click'.
+- We want to answer if its possible for a product to appear first in any event type other than a 'click'. --> Yes, it appears that events may appear in any order in some cases, we could try to find in which proportion.

 - We want to know about wether its possible to use techniques from the NLP domain like word2vec to model the input sequence of events from a session.